swissup/swissup.github.io/m1/attributepages/option-based-page/backend.md

 Title | Used by `attributepages/option_list` block and widget.<br/> It's also used as a `Page Title` if content tab does not redefine it.
 Url key | Frontend url where the page will be available Image | Image to show at the Attributepage and widgets Thumbnail | Image to show, when tiny logo size is needed.
-See [Use cases](/m1/attributepages/use-cases/) page.
+Look at [Use cases](/m1/attributepages/use-cases/) page.
 Store View | List of store views, where current page should be available Enabled | Optionpage status

 ##### Content tab

-Content tab provides following fields:
+Content tab comes with the following fields:

 Field | Description
 :-----|:-----------